tharsheblows/images-with-fabric/README.md

 Well.
 This isn't working quite right but it's getting there.
 I like the filters.

+This uses [a custom Fabric build](http://fabricjs.com/build/) with gestures, interactions and filters.

 One bit I had trouble with was calculating the object.clipTo rectangle path.
 The docs say this:
 >clipTo :function
 >Function that determines clipping of an object (context is passed as a first >argument) Note that context origin is at the object's center point (not >left/top corner)"